Rafael Díaz Aguado Salaberry: Disengagement and re-engagement (1915–1930)

-Republic, war and Francoism (1931-1942)
+Republic, war and Francoism (1931–1942)

-In 1931 Díaz Aguado was rumored to stand as Jaimista candidate for the Cortes in Álava; scholars claim he was rather to stand in Vizcaya or Gipuzkoa.
-However, the Jaimista electoral partners from PNV demanded that candidates running in Vascongadas be Basques.
-This condition ousted Díaz Aguado, who eventually competed individually in Valencia and lost miserably.
+In 1931 Díaz Aguado was rumored to stand as Jaimista candidate for the Cortes in Álava; scholars say he would have preferred to stand in Vizcaya or Gipuzkoa.
+However, the Jaimista electoral partners from PNV required candidates running in Vascongadas to be Basques excluding Díaz Aguado, who eventually stood in Valencia and lost miserably.
 He kept attending Traditionalist rallies as a speaker, touring the country from Navarre to Andalusia.
 At the turn of 1931 and 1932 he took part in unification of Traditionalist branches in Comunión Tradicionalista and remained its propagandist later on.
-He did not enter nationwide or Castilian executive structures of the party; instead, he was appointed regional jefe in Galicia.
-As representative of Galician Carlism he ran for the Cortes from La Coruña in 1933, again to no avail.
+He did not enter nationwide or Castilian executive structures of the party; instead, he was appointed regional head in Galicia.
+As representative of Galician Carlism he ran for the Cortes from La Coruña in 1933, losing again.
 In 1934 Diaz Aguado returned to the Madrid Carlist executive, nominated president of Círculo Tradicionalista in the capital; he brought with himself at least two older sons, as Jaime and Rafael appeared on the party membership rolls.
-Until 1936 he remained engaged in party propaganda activities from the very North to the very South and in 1936 was rumored to run for the Cortes from Madrid; it is not clear whether the news was false or whether he withdrew.
+Until 1936 he remained engaged in party propaganda activities from the very North to the very South, and in 1936 was rumored to run for the Cortes from Madrid; it is not clear whether the news was false or whether he withdrew.
 None of the sources consulted notes whether Díaz Aguado was engaged in Carlist anti-Republican conspiracy.